nimiq/validator-registration-tool/README.md

 ## Basic usage

 ```
-node validator.js [options]
+node validator-registration.js [options]

 Options:
     --help             Display this help page
     --validator        Path to the validator specification file (JSONC)
-    --network          The network that should be used to register a validator.
+    --network          "test" or "main" - The network that should be used to register a validator.
-                       If this argument is not provided, we connect to the test network by default
+                       If this argument is not provided, the tool connects to the "test" network by default
 ```

 ## Documentation